Kananaskis Country

 Warning: Rockfall hazard exists on this trail, especially in freeze / thaw weather conditions.
 Be cautious and move quickly through areas with overhead hazard, particularly in the waterfall section of the West Col portion of trail.

-Hiking Hiking 10.2km return Warning
+Hiking Hiking 10.2km return Open

 Yamnuska West Col